mokoe004/clickstream-analysis-simulation/README.md

 ### Run with docker compose (experimental)
 This should start all necessary containers and scripts.
 You will get lots of not understandable logs.
-When spark is running properly this means your env ist working.
+When spark is running properly this means your setup ist working.
 ```bash
   docker compose up --build
 ```

+## Run Dashboard after docker compose up

+Open http://localhost:8050 in your Browser.